3DB (Melbourne): The Minstrel Show

 One of the most popular programs heard on 3DB was The Minstrel Show, which commenced in 1931 and continued into the 1960s.
 This was an Australian radio version of an American minstrel show.
 It was broadcast on 3DB every Thursday evening, and was relayed to Major Broadcasting Network affiliates, as well as some independent stations.
 The program was originally sponsored by the Akron Tyre Company who were also founders of 3AK, but within a short period of time sponsorship was taken over by optometrists Coles and Garrard, whose name was then incorporated into the program's title.
 When C & G ceased their sponsorship of the program in the 1960s, broadcasts of new programs ceased, but 3DB ended the long-running show by playing a number of transcriptions of programs from the 1930s.

 Personalities associated with the C & G's Minstrel Show include Cecil Atkinson, Mervyn Bray, Carl Briglia, Agnes Brown, Reg Brown, Herbert Browne, Walter Burleigh, Maurice Callard, Fred Collier, Colin Crane, Dick Cranbourne, Joe Delany, Alice Dolphin, Fred Ford, Paul Gaving, John Hartley, Cyril Hambley, Don Humphries, Ernest Kopke, Geoff McComas, Jock McLachan, Hec McLennan, Renn Millar, Bert Miller, Bert Munyard, Keith Neilson, Mabel Nelson, Sir Eric Pearce, Bill Rhodesbury, Frank Rich, Stan Shields, Charles Skase, William Smith, Guy Stavordale, Peter Surrey, Mark Sutherland, Lou Toppano, Charlie Vaude, George Ventura, Frank Walsh, Monty Walters, and Ernest Wilson.

-Whilst it is conceded that the C & G's Minstrel Show was extremely popular in the 1930s, 40s, 50s, and even into the 1960s, the whole concept of Anglo-Celtic Australians simulating African Americans, including trying to sound like them, would not be acceptable today.
+Whilst it is conceded that The Minstrel Show was popular during the 1930s, 40s, 50s & 60s, in the 2000s many people would consider it to be politically incorrect, particularly the fact that Anglo-Caucasian actors tried to imitate African Americans.